Long-time behavior of the Stokes-transport system in a channel: Long time boundary layers in the nonlinear setting : proof of

-However, it turns out that we can use (a variant of) the linear analysis of section \ref{sec:linear-BL} to analyze the long time behavior of $\Delta^2 \theta'$, and more generally, of $\Delta^{2k}\theta'$ for $k\geq 1$.
+However, it turns out that when $\p_z^2 \bar \theta_0\vert_{\p\Om}=0$, we can use (a variant of) the linear analysis of \cref{sec:linear-BL} to analyze the long time behavior of $\Delta^2 \theta'$.
 In other words, in this case, there are boundary layers in the vicinity of the boundary, but they are driven by a linear mechanism. \cref{thm:BL-nonlinear} will follow.

 To that end, the strategy is to consider the equation satisfied by $\Delta^2 \theta'$.
 As we have seen previously, the structure of the equation is overall the same.
-The main difference lies in the fact that the traces of $\Delta^2 \theta'$ and $\p_z \Delta^2 \theta'$ do not vanish on the boundary.
-However, following the methodology of the previous section, we may lift them thanks to a corrector which remains linear at main order.
-Modifying slightly our bootstrap argument in order to account for these boundary layers, we eventually prove \cref{thm:BL-nonlinear}.
+The main difference lies in the fact that the traces of $\Delta^2 \theta'$ and $\p_\bn \Delta^2 \theta'$ do not vanish on the boundary, which makes the situation rather close to the one described in \cref{thm:BL-linear}.
+Following the methodology of the previous section, we may lift them thanks to a corrector which remains linear at main order.
+Modifying slightly the bootstrap argument from \cref{sec:stab} in order to account for these boundary layers, we eventually prove \cref{thm:BL-nonlinear}, or rather the following more precise version: